comp426-2022-fall/a99-group26/README.md

 ## Set up

 ## Team Planning
-The planning process has been documented in this file.
+The planning process has been documented in this file (doc/Planning.md).
 Everyone was contributing to the project and constantly merging and pulling from GitHub.

 ## First steps